restatedev/examples/typescript/promisify-anything/README.md

 export AWS_REGION=...
 ```

+#### Running the service

-You can verify that you've obtained the correct short-term credentials using `aws sts get-caller-identity` - this should
+You can verify that you've obtained the correct short-term AWS credentials with `aws sts get-caller-identity` - it should
-print out the ARN of the "DemoDbAccess" role.
+report a valid session under the assumed "DemoDbAccess" role.

 Now start the Restate service:

 ```shell
 npm run service
 ```

-Register the service with Restate - you only need to do this once:
+In a new terminal, register the service with the Restate server - you only need to do this once; the registration will
+be persisted across Restate server and service restarts until you wipe the Restate meta state.

 ```shell
 npx @restatedev/restate deployments register --yes localhost:9080